-Independence Hall is considered the birthplace of the United States.
-It was here that both the Declaration of Independence and the U.S. Constitution were signed.
-It served as the first capitol building for the United States but was originally built to serve as the state house for Pennsylvania.
-It is a part of Independence National Historical Park which also includes the Liberty Bell Center and the Benjamin Franklin Museum, along with a visitors center that includes theaters, exhibits, and a gift shop.
-Independence National Historical Park is a great place to spend a day learning all about the roots of American history.
-Admission is by tour only.
+Completed in 1753, Independence Hall is considered the birthplace of the United States.
+It was here that both the Declaration of Independence and the U.S. Constitution were signed establishing the foundation of the law in this country.
+It served as the first capitol building for the United States, but was originally built to serve as the state house for Pennsylvania.
+It was also a convention site hosted by President William Howard Taft which would lead to the creation of the League to Enforce Peace.
+It is a part of Independence National Historical Park, which also includes the Liberty Bell Center and the Benjamin Franklin Museum along with a visitor center that includes theaters, exhibits, and a gift shop.

 Backstory and Context